AlexTasev/CeleraChemie-Angular-Project/README.md

 npm / yarn install
 ```
 ## Run the web server
-The app uses nodemon.
 To run the web server type in terminal from Server-Celera-Chemie the following:
 ```
 node index
 ```